xiaohunying/notes/pages/aws-network.md

 # VPC Security and Control

+NACLs are stateless.
+Security Groups are stateful.

+### NACLs (Subnet Level)
-## NACLs (Network Access Control Lists)

-NACLs are essentially virtual **network-level** firewalls that are associated to each and every subnet and they help to control both ingress and egress traffic moving in and out of your VPC and between your subnets.

-- You can have the same NACL applied to a number of subnets.
-- Only a single NACL can be associated to one subnet.
+NACLs (Network Access Control Lists) are essentially virtual **network-level** firewalls that are associated to each and every subnet and they help to control both ingress and egress traffic moving in and out of your VPC and between your subnets.
+By default, NACL allows all traffic both inbound and outbound.
+You can have the same NACL applied to a number of subnets.
+But only a single NACL can be associated to one subnet.

+Inbound:
+- Rule number
+- Type: HTTP, HTTPS, All Traffic, etc.
+- Protocol: TCP, etc.
+- Port Range
+- Source
+- Allow / Deny

+Outbound:
+- Rule number
+- Type: HTTPS, All Traffic, etc.
+- Protocol: TCP, etc.
+- Port Range
+- Destination
+- Allow / Deny

 ![nacl](../resources/images/aws-vpc-nacl.png)

-## Security Groups
+### Security Groups (Instance Level)
 The security groups are used at the **Instance layer**.
 With Security Group, if there is a rule in there then it's considered allowed, if there's no rule, then all traffic is dropped by default.

+- Type
+- Protocol: TCP, etc.
+- Port Range
+- Source: 10.0.1.0/24, etc.

 ![sg](../resources/images/aws-vpc-sg.png)

-## NAT Gateway
+### NAT Gateway

 A NAT Gateway allows private instances to be able to access the internet while blocking connections initiated from the internet.
 For example, we are responsible to update and patch the operating